 Do you have to thaw frozen ravioli before cooking?

 It depends on the recipe.
-For ravioli that will be boiled and simmered in water, then served with a sauce, it won’t need to be thawed first.
+For ravioli pasta that will be boiled and simmered in water, then served with a sauce, it won’t need to be thawed first.
 For toasted, air-fried, or pan-fried ravioli, start with either fresh, refrigerated ravioli or thaw the amount of frozen ravioli you’ll need for the recipe.

 How to make Fried Ravioli in an Air Fryer